 Philip Leverhulme Prizes recognise the achievement of outstanding researchers whose work has already attracted international recognition and whose future career is exceptionally promising.
-The prize scheme makes up to thirty awards of £100,000 a year, across a range of academic disciplines.
+Every year the prize scheme makes up to thirty awards of £100,000, across a range of academic disciplines.
 The 2016 round opens on 4 January 2016 and closes to nominations on 16 May 2016.

 Philip Leverhulme Prizes have been offered since 2001 in commemoration of the contribution to the work of the Trust made by Philip Leverhulme, the Third Viscount Leverhulme and grandson of William Hesketh Lever, the founder of the Trust.

 For the 2016 competition the selected subject areas are: